TvDragon/silent_messaging/README.md

 ### Prerequisites

-1. Install python if you don't already have it which you can follow from this [website](https://realpython.com/installing-python/).
+1. Install Python if you don't already have it which you can follow from this [website](https://realpython.com/installing-python/).

-2. Install the python virtual environment.
+2. Install the Python virtual environment.

 		pip install virtualenv